 A recent study suggests that Jirisan National Park may be close to reaching its bear limit.

-Conservationists have so far been remarkably successful in creating support for restoring bears in Jirisan National Park with educational programs, presentations for residents and hikers, a center where visitors can learn about the reintroduction program and even the use of the bear's mascots. moon bear for the 2018 Pyeongchang Winter Paralympics.
+So far, conservationists have had considerable success in building support to restore bears in Jirisan National Park with educational programs, presentations for residents and hikers, a center where visitors can learn about the reintroduction program, and even the use of bear mascots. moon bear for the Pyeongchang 2018 Winter Paralympics.

 Now, though, the (for now) sporadic appearance of bears outside the national park still attracts prime-time media coverage.
 This can hinder efforts to cultivate tolerance and maintain a reasonable dialogue with the public about the realities of living with bears.
 People who feed bears remain a problem, as does the illegal snare for game species, which can seriously injure them.
-As South Korea reaches the next stage of its reintroduction program, Is the country ready to accept bears outside a protected area?
-Because this is what it is.
+As South Korea reaches the next stage of its reintroduction program, Is the country ready to accept bears outside of a protected area?
+Because that's what it's about.
 Domestic partnership.

-It will be fascinating to follow these bears over the next few years as conservationists address these questions.
-And Asian black bears are just the beginning.
-South Korea has instituted programs to restore the surprisingly rare red fox in the country and the long-tailed goral, a goat-like mammal whose populations have been impoverished by poaching and habitat loss.
+It will be fascinating to follow these bears in the coming years as conservationists grapple with these questions.
+And Asiatic black bears are just the beginning.
+South Korea has established programs to restore the red fox, surprisingly rare in the country, and the long-tailed goral, a goat-like mammal whose populations have been depleted by poaching and habitat loss.